NeuroTechX/ntx_slack_archive/eegdata.md

  >Good ok.
 So if you take that approach of average, if you choose to show waveforms it's the ERP approach

+5/17/2017 10:43 PM

+ **octonomy** :

+ >Wondering if anyone has a rough estimate of what's the state of the art performance accuracy for motor imagery BCI these days?
+What's the best achieved with online use?
+Anyone have any idea?

+>

+>
+For two class my guess is somewhere around 80%